Big Sean’s “Detroit 2” album is jam-packed with hits.

 There are so many different styles of rapping on “Friday Night Cypher.”
 Some rappers sound like trap rappers, some sound like GOD MCs, and some sound like they were raised by wolves.
 In all honesty, I was blown away by the song.

 Big Sean preaches his ass off on “Harder Than My Demons”

-“Harder Than My Demons” is powered by a beat that is both hard-hitting and soulful.
+“Harder Than My Demons” is powered by a hard-hitting/soulful beat.
 Over it, Big Sean lets the world know how to work smart, how to overcome hate, and why he doesn’t f**k with Flu shots.
 Throughout the song, the Detroit rapper sounds hella focused, woke, and amped up.

-I love the swag that Big Sean displays on “Harder Than My Demons.”
+I love the swag that Big Sean raps with on “Harder Than My Demons.”

 3. LUCKY ME

 I love it when Big Sean sticks his chest out on songs.
 I also love it when he keeps it real with folks.
 On “Lucky Me,” Sean does both!